Wait for Me, Daddy: Background

 On August 26, 1939, Hitler was threatening Poland and demanding Danzig.
 At 4:15 that morning the regimental adjutant in British Columbia, Canada, received a call from Ottawa instructing him to call out the British Columbia Regiment.
 Soldiers fanned out in the city to guard vulnerable points.
-On September 10, 1939, Canada declared war against the German Reich, which had invaded Poland on the first of the month.
+On September 10, 1939, Canada declared war against the German Reich, which had invaded Poland on the first of September.

 While other units were sent to the United Kingdom, the British Columbia Regiment was left behind on the west coast.
-After months of drills and guard duty the regiment was ordered out and on October 1, 1940, marched to New Westminster to board a waiting ship, the SS Princess Joan, to their secret destination.
+After months of drills and guard duty the regiment was ordered out.
+On October 1, 1940, they marched to New Westminster to board a waiting ship, the SS Princess Joan, to their secret destination.

 Photograph

 Coming down Eighth Street in New Westminster, Canadian photographer Claude P. Dettloff of The Province newspaper positioned himself to photograph the whole column marching down the hill.
-As he was getting ready to take the picture, he saw a young boy run out onto the road; Wait for Me, Daddy captures the image of the boy, five-year-old Warren "Whitey" Bernard, running out of his mother's grasp to his father.
+As he was getting ready to take the picture, he saw a young boy run out onto the road.
+Wait for Me, Daddy captures the image of the boy, five-year-old Warren "Whitey" Bernard, running out of his mother's grasp to his father.

 Aftermath

 The secret destination turned out to be Nanaimo on Vancouver Island, only three hours away.
-Later, after years of training, the regiment converted from infantry to armour and was sent to France and the Netherlands; it returned home at war's end.
+Later, after years of training, the regiment converted from infantry to armour and was sent to France and the Netherlands.
+It returned home at war's end.
 When Jack Bernard returned home, Dettloff was on hand to photograph the family's reunion.
 Jack and Bernice Bernard eventually divorced.